 How to Deliver on Client Expectations in a Constantly Changing World

-Tannenbaum says automating firewall management can make a substantial improvement in the services you provide and your operational efficiency.
+Tannenbaum says automating firewall management can substantially improve the services you provide and your operational efficiency.
 One Algosec client clearly illustrated the potential impact.
 A business with 150 firewalls had used manual processes for changes, and it was able to handle only about 20 changes per week.
 Automation enabled the same staff to increase the number of change requests it could handle each week by 150 percent.

 “Managed services providers are expected to be like Superman, to deliver lightning speed services together with top notch-security,” he says.
 “Considering the complexity of today’s heterogeneous networks and the overall lack of security personnel, there’s no way to be Superman, but why not be Batman?
 Equip yourself with the right tools to win.
 With a firewall management tool, you can automate the network security policy management process and manage all your customers’ security through a single pane of glass.”